nguyenkayla/protecttranslives.github.io/README.md

 # protecttranslives
-Activist website I made for my Girls Who Code Summer Immersion Program
+Activist website I made for my Girls Who Code Summer Immersion Program.
+I made this website to raise awareness to the recent and increasing violence towards transgender and/or non-binary people.
+I provided links in the website if you want to find out where you can help and donate.

+(Copy and pasted from the project outlines from GWC)
 # Activist Toolkit Sample Project

 This is a place for you to start building your activist toolkit!